 - Visitors: Visitors are classified as a person or persons who are neither faculty, staff, student, nor any other university related individual, who is visiting on the campus.

-- Delinquent Parking Citation: Any citation issued by Parking Services for a parking violation which has not been paid within fourteen (14) days.
+- Delinquent Parking Citation: Any citation issued by Parking Services for a parking violation which has not been paid within twenty-one (21) days.

 - Stopping: When prohibited means any halting, even momentarily, of a vehicle whether occupied or not.

 - Standing: When prohibited means the halting of a vehicle whether occupied or not, other than temporarily for the purpose of actively receiving or discharging passenger